Slavoj Žižek: Personal life

-Žižek has been married four times and has two sons, Tim and Kostja.
-His second wife was Slovene philosopher and socio-legal theorist Renata Salecl, fellow member of the Ljubljana School of Psychoanalysis.
-His third wife was Argentinian model and Lacanian scholar Analia Hounie, who he married in 2005.
+Žižek has been married four times and has two adult sons, Tim and Kostja.
+His second wife was Slovene philosopher and socio-legal theorist Renata Salecl, fellow member of the Ljubljana school of psychoanalysis.
+His third wife was Argentinian model and Lacanian scholar Analia Hounie, whom he married in 2005.
 Currently, he is married to Slovene journalist, author and philosopher, Jela Krečič.

-Aside from his native Slovene, Žižek is a fluent speaker of Serbo-Croatian, French, German and English.
+In early 2018, Žižek experienced Bell's palsy on the right side of his face.
+He went on to give several lectures and interviews with this condition; on March 9 of that year, during a lecture on political revolutions in London, he commented on the treatment he had been receiving, and used his paralysis as a metaphor for political idleness.

 Taste

 In the 2012 Sight & Sound critics' poll, Žižek listed his 10 favourite films: 3:10 to Yuma, Dune, The Fountainhead, Hero, Hitman, Nightmare Alley, On Dangerous Ground, Opfergang, The Sound of Music, and We the Living.
-In his tour of The Criterion Collection closet, he chose Trouble in Paradise, Sweet Smell of Success, Picnic at Hanging Rock, Murmur of the Heart, The Joke, The Ice Storm, Great Expectations, Roberto Rossellini's History Films, City Lights, a box set of Carl Theodor Dreyer's films, Y tu mamá también and Antichrist.
+On this list, he clarified: "I opted for pure madness: the list contains only 'guilty pleasures'".
+In his tour of The Criterion Collection closet, he chose Trouble in Paradise, Sweet Smell of Success, Picnic at Hanging Rock, Murmur of the Heart, The Joke, The Ice Storm, Great Expectations, Roberto Rossellini's history films, City Lights, a box set of Carl Theodor Dreyer's films, Y tu mamá también and Antichrist.

-In an article called 'My Favourite Classics', Žižek states that Arnold Schoenberg's Gurre-Lieder is the piece of music he would take to a desert island.
+In an article called "My Favourite Classics", Žižek states that Arnold Schoenberg's Gurre-Lieder is the piece of music he would take to a desert island.
 He goes on to list other favourites, including Beethoven's Fidelio, Schubert's Winterreise, Mussorgsky's Khovanshchina and Donizetti's L'elisir d'amore.
 He expresses a particular love for Wagner, particularly Das Rheingold and Parsifal.
 He ranks Schoenberg over Stravinsky, and insists on Eisler's importance among Schoenberg's followers.

-Žižek often lists Franz Kafka, Samuel Beckett and Andrei Platonov as his "three absolute masters of 20th century literature".
+Žižek often lists Franz Kafka, Samuel Beckett and Andrei Platonov as his "three absolute masters of 20th-century literature".
 He ranks/prefers Varlam Shalamov over Aleksandr Solzhenitsyn, Marina Tsvetaeva and Osip Mandelstam over Anna Akhmatova, Daphne du Maurier over Virginia Woolf, and Samuel Beckett over James Joyce.
+His theories have been applied to studying a variety of literature, including Finnegans Wake.